 Convoy Point, where most people begin their visit to Biscayne National Park, houses a visitor center, bookstore, picnic grounds and boardwalk.
-The park waters and islands are open 24 hours a day, while the Convoy Point mainland grounds and facilities are open daily from 7 a.m. to 5:30 p.m.
-Open 9 a.m. to 3 p.m.
-Thanksgiving and noon to 5:30 p.m.
-Christmas and New Year's Day.
+The park waters and islands are open 24 hours a day, while the Convoy Point mainland grounds and facilities are open daily from 7 a.m. to 5:30 p.m (hours scheduled to change on major holidays).
 Elliott Key and Boca Chita Key are accessible 24 hours a day, but Adams Key is for day use only.
 Park personnel are available to answer questions and help you to plan your trip.
 For more information, call (305) 230-PARK (7275); or visit nps.gov/bisc.